DCGM/pero-worker/README.md

 ```
 python scripts/config_manager.py --name ocr_stage_x --config path/to/ocr_stage_x/config.ini --remote-path path/to/aditional/data/on/ftp/server.tar.xz
 ```
-Please note that you must upload aditional files to FTP server manually.
+Please note that you must upload aditional files to SFTP server manually.
 Command above specifies just path used by worker to download these files from the server.
-To upload files use your favourite FTP client.
+To upload files use your favourite SFTP client.

 For more details on configurations please visit pero-ocr git (https://github.com/DCGM/pero-ocr) and webpage (https://pero.fit.vutbr.cz/) to get more information.